dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ### &#8855; &#8710; &#8968;xix&#8969; [For The Efficient and Pragmatic Assertion of Behavior and Intent, Sociophysical Configuration Entropy is Nearly Unparalleled](#for-the-efficient-and-pragmatic-assertion-of-behavior-and-intent-sociophysical-configuration-entropy-is-nearly-unparalleled)

+- soccer, valence/pairing as it relates to configurational and conformational entropy

-In thermodynamic, biophysical and genetic systems, patterns of change and entropy in configurational and conformational distributions provide a metric measuring complex similarity metatypes of programs in chaos.
+In thermodynamics, biophysical and genetic systems, patterns of change and entropy in configurational and conformational distributions provide a metric measuring complex similarity metatypes of programs in chaos.
 Using this, one can dilineate genetic programs and other